Asuka008/StarEye/README.md

 # StarEye
-Official code repository for "StarEye: An advanced model for underwater human detection"
+Official code repository for "An advanced three stage lightweight model for underwater human detection"

 ### 🚀 **Detailed tutorial is coming soon!**